-In the late nineteenth century, a widower (William Holden, The Bridge on the River Kwai) realizes that he needs a woman to take care of his young son (Gary Gray, The Next Voice You Hear) so he does the only sensible thing: he buys one.
-Rachel (Loretta Young, The Bishop’s Wife) is the “bondwoman” he acquires from a friend at a bargain price.
-Trapper Jim Fairways (Robert Mitchum, Out of the Past) shows up and the newlyweds quickly unravel.
+In the late 19th century, a widower (William Holden, The Bridge on the River Kwai) realizes that he needs a woman to take care of his young son (Gary Gray, The Next Voice You Hear) so he does the only sensible thing: he buys one (Loretta Young, The Bishop’s Wife).
+A smart aleck trapper (Robert Mitchum, Ryan’s Daughter) shows up and the newlyweds quickly unravel.

 Reaction & Thoughts:

-Delightful little RKO comedy-drama with three popular stars at the top of their game.
-Rachel and the Stranger, written by Waldo Salt (Midnight Cowboy), and directed by Norman Foster (Journey into Fear and Woman on the Run), is on the surface a western, but what you will remember most is the wonderful interplay of the characters and the humor that runs along the romance.
-I also liked the fact that it has a compact story that doesn’t wear its welcome.
+Charming, delightful RKO dramedy with three popular stars at the top of their game.
+Rachel and the Stranger, written by Waldo Salt (Midnight Cowboy), and directed by Norman Foster (Journey into Fear), is on the surface a western, but what you will remember most is the wonderful interplay of the characters and the humor that runs along the romance.

-Young, who had just nabbed an Oscar (for The Farmer’s Daughter), infuses her character with warmth and intelligence.
+Loretta Young, who had just nabbed an Oscar (for The Farmer’s Daughter), infuses her character with warmth and intelligence.
 She’s particularly adept at hinting strength-under-grace.
-Young’s pioneer woman proves that feminism and domesticity aren’t necessarily mutually exclusive.
-That’s some food for thought.
+Young’s pioneer woman proves that feminism and domesticity aren’t mutually exclusive — that’s some food for thought!

-Mitchum, who sings a couple of songs — quite well, I must add — is perfectly casted as the easygoing trapper.
-There is a scene in which he sings a song while wearing a “parson’s attire,” a moment that reminded me of what is perhaps Mitchum’s best remembered role, the serial killer in Charles Laughton’s classic The Night of the Hunter (1955).
+Robert Mitchum, who sings a couple of songs — quite well, I must add — is perfectly casted as the easy-going trapper.
+There is a scene in which he sings a song while wearing a “parson’s attire,” a moment that reminded me of what is perhaps Mitchum’s best remembered role, the serial killer in 1955’s The Night of the Hunter.

-Holden was near the end of his “light period” which came to an abrupt end when Billy Wilder casted him in the noir classic Sunset Boulevard.
+William Holden was near the end of his “light-period” which came to an abrupt end when Billy Wilder casted him in Sunset Boulevard.
 After that, Holden began his “cynical phase,” which lasted until his death in 1981.
-Rachel and the Stranger proves how easy was for Holden to move from drama and comedy, and vice versa, in the same movie.
+Rachel and the Stranger proves how easy was for Holden to move from drama and comedy, and vice versa.

 Conclusions & Final Thoughts:

 Rachel and the Stranger is a terrifically enjoyable film — it’s pure Hollywood entertainment.
+I also liked the fact that it has a compact story that doesn’t wear its welcome.
 Partially filmed in Eugene, Oregon.
 With Tom Tully (The Caine Mutiny), Sara Haden, and Frank Ferguson.
 B&W, 90 minutes, Not Rated.